kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 ### Managing the kubeadm drop-in file for the kubelet {#kubelet-drop-in}

 The `kubeadm` package ships with a configuration file for running the `kubelet` by `systemd`.
 Note that the kubeadm CLI never touches this drop-in file.
 This drop-in file is part of the kubeadm DEB/RPM package.
-This drop-in file is part of the `kubeadm` DEB/RPM package.

-* For further information, see [Managing the kubeadm drop-in file for systemd](/docs/setup/production-environment/tools/kubeadm/kubelet-integration/#the-kubelet-drop-in-file-for-systemd).
+For further information, see [Managing the kubeadm drop-in file for systemd](/docs/setup/production-environment/tools/kubeadm/kubelet-integration/#the-kubelet-drop-in-file-for-systemd).

 ### Use kubeadm with CRI runtimes